 Public relations and marketing are often confused.
 Even though these two concepts intertwine, they function separately.
 Nevertheless, their synergy is essential for the company’s success.
 There is no doubt that both PR and marketing are the basis for the functioning of any business.

 It is worth noting the differences between those concepts.
-This will allow for more efficient promotional and marketing activities.
+This allows for more efficient promotional and marketing activities.

 Public relations explained

 Public relations deals with the company’s image and strategic issues that are long-term.
 It also focuses on current topics, e.g., the preservation of the natural environment.
 Public relations target shaping the brand’s image, its relation with the environment and, additionally, analyzes the company’s problems and try to eliminate them.
 Building a positive image is the basis for the company’s functioning.
 For this reason, linking PR with marketing is very important, because a good image, and at the same time customer’s trust in the brand, drive profit, which is the overriding goal of marketing efforts.
 As a result, the concepts are often combined with each other.
 The line between PR and marketing is very thin.
 Currently, it is frequently even required to coordinate the actions of both areas.

 Marketing covers a much larger area than PR.
 It deals with social processes that are aimed at recognizing, stimulating, as well as shaping and satisfying customer requirements.
 Marketing is designed to provide the clients of a given company with the necessary goods and services.
 The main task of the employees responsible for marketing is the sale of products intended for specific recipients, taking into account the place, time and price, as well as the promotion optimal for a given sales channel.